 A hearing was scheduled for July 29 in Ohio to determine if Vanessa could be placed with her paternal grandmother.

 Vanessa’s biological father has four other children, two of which reside with Vanessa’s biological mother.
 The other two children are from a previous marriage and are in his mother’s custody.

 Carolyn Doss, 70, is Stacey Doss’ mother and resides in Dana Point, CA. She claims that Stacey has been threatened with foreclosure on her townhome twice due to the fees associated with the custody battle.

 It is no secret that a divorce affects more than just the couple getting it.
 It can affect all of their family members, and particularly their children.
 A new study definitely seems to validate that point.

 Researchers at the University of Wisconsin recently released a new study looking at the effects of divorce on children.
-What they found is slightly troubling: as compared to children in a “traditional” family unit or a stable household, kids whose parents have begun divorce proceedings have lingering developmental problems and tend to fall behind their counterparts as observed by a Washington DC family law attorney.
+What they found is slightly troubling: as compared to children in a “traditional” family unit or a stable household, kids whose parents have begun divorce proceedings have lingering developmental problems and tend to fall behind their counterparts as observed by nursing home abuse lawyers in long island.